apache/incubator-kie-kogito-runtimes/CONTRIBUTING.md

 ### Test Coverage

 Kogito uses Jacoco to generate test coverage.
-If you would like to generate the report run `mvn clean verify -Ptest-coverage`.
+If you would like to generate the report run `./mvnw clean verify -Ptest-coverage`.
 The code coverage report will be generated in `target/site/jacoco/`.

 ## The small print